 Figure 1.
 Editing nucleases.
 A. ZFNs – two discrete ZFNs recognize and bind to specific sites at opposite DNA strands; assembled FokI dimer specifically cleaves target DNA.
 B. TALENs – two discrete TALENs recognize and bind to specific sites at opposite DNA strands; assembled FokI dimer specifically cleaves target DNA.
 C. In the CRISPR-Cas9 system, the DNA site is recognized by base complementarity between the genomic DNA and sgRNA, associated with tracrRNA, and loaded into Cas9 nuclease, which performs DNA cleavage.

-The design of editing nucleases in a way that reduces off-target effects was a major issue not only for the basic science approach but also for their putative clinical and industrial use.
+The design of editing nucleases in a way that reduces off-target effects was a major issue not only for the basic science approaches, but also for their putative clinical and industrial use.

-Various Cas9 chimeras, including loss-of-function and gain-of-function studies, have recently been developed15.
-The presence of Cas9 allows genomic targeting, while the fused additional proteins can modulate Cas9 activity.
+Various Cas9 chimeras, including loss-of-function and gain-of-function studies, have also been recently developed19.
+Cas9 allows for genomic targeting, while the fused proteins can modulate Cas9 activity.

 CRISPR-Cas9 can be used to reverse harmful genetic mutation in the human genome.
 This approach requires Cas9 protein, tracrRNA, and site-specific sgRNA together with the repair DNA template containing wild-type sequence.
 Cas9 creates a site-specific DNA break that is subsequently repaired by host DNA repair machinery, restoring wild-type allele (Figure 2A).

 CRISPR-Cas9 can also serve as a reliable tool in cell line engineering.
-This approach requires the delivery of Cas9 protein, tracrRNA, and site-specific sgRNA.
 Cas9 creates a site-specific DNA break that is repaired by host DNA repair machinery.
-In the absence of a repair template it can lead to truncations resulting in null mutations.
+In the absence of a repair template, it can lead to truncations resulting in null mutants.
 A more targeted approach is available by introducing repair templates containing the desired mutation (Figure 2B).